quantum-smith427t6/icm-contracts/contracts/validator-manager/README.md

 ### PoA

-Validator exit is initiated with a call to `ValidatorManager.initiateValidatorRemoval`.
+Validator exit is initiated with a call to `PoAManager.initiateValidatorRemoval`.
 The `ValidatorManager` contructs an [`L1ValidatorWeightMessage`](https://github.com/avalanche-foundation/ACPs/tree/main/ACPs/77-reinventing-subnets#l1validatorweightmessage) ICM message with the weight set to `0`.
 This is delivered to the P-Chain as the payload of a [`SetL1ValidatorWeightTx`](https://github.com/avalanche-foundation/ACPs/tree/main/ACPs/77-reinventing-subnets#setl1validatorweighttx).
 The P-Chain acknowledges the validator exit by signing an `L1ValidatorRegistrationMessage` with `valid=0`, which is delivered by calling `ValidatorManager.completeValidatorRemoval`.
 The validation is removed from the contract's state.

 ### PoS